(Updated February 2017)

-Perched as it is at the top of a hill its very exposed to the elements and is not a place to head on a windy day.
-The Bait Loch is more secluded and surrounded by trees so may benefit from a spot of shelter but that said its usually busy with bait anglers and there is not a lot of casting room.
+Not the place to head on a very windy day due to it’s exposure to the elements, being right on the top of a ridgeline.
+The Bait Loch is more secluded and surrounded by trees so may benefit from a spot of shelter.
+That said it’s usually busy with bait anglers and there is not a lot of casting room.

-I have found it to be a fairly friendly place with the anglers on the lochs and you always get a bit of chat or banter from others there willing to share their tactics.
+I have found it to be a fairly friendly place with the anglers on the lochs.
+Not so much the staff though, see my overall opinion below.
+Generally you always get a bit of chat or banter from others there willing to share their tactics.

-Website: Being part of a leisure facility as it is, it has a modern easy to navigate website.
-The fishery reports are published weekly in pdf format- probably easy for them to manage via a word processor but as a result there are no archived reports so once its gone its gone!
+Being part of a leisure facility as it is, it has a modern easy to navigate website.
+Each week the fishery publishes a report in pdf format.
+Maybe easy for them to manage via a word processor but as a result there are no archived reports.
 A webcam view would be good of the three lochs.
 Again a table stating the current Troutmasters standings for the month would be useful.

 I have tried really hard to be objective.
 It is a nice enough fishery, clear water and on the whole well kept with nice fish and stocked regularly.

 I know of anglers who rave about Wellsfield Trout Fishery and will pretty much go nowhere else.
 However, following a recent visit ( February 2017) and having reread my comments from previous reviews, and seeing several statements to the same effect, I have to conclude that their appalling treatment of anglers/customers, does them no favours.